openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py –use_tensorflow_from_location=/path/to/tensorflow/build/

 6. Uses prebuilt TF from the given location ([refer the Tensorflow build instructions](#tensorflow)).
-Uses OpenVINO™ binary.
-This is only compatible with ABI1 built TF.
+Uses OpenVINO™ binary. **This is only compatible with ABI1 built TF**.

         python3 build_ovtf.py –use_tensorflow_from_location=/path/to/tensorflow/build/  –use_openvino_from_location=/opt/intel/openvino_2021/ --cxx11_abi_version=1

-Select the help option of `build_ovtf.py` script to learn more about various build options.
+Select the `help` option of `build_ovtf.py` script to learn more about various build options.

         python3 build_ovtf.py --help

 #### Verification
-When the build finishes, a new `virtualenv` directory is created in `build_cmake/venv-tf-py3`.
+When the build is finished, a new `virtualenv` directory is created in `build_cmake/venv-tf-py3`.
 Build artifacts (ex: the `openvino_tensorflow-<VERSION>-cp36-cp36m-manylinux2014_x86_64.whl`) are created in the `build_cmake/artifacts/` directory.

-To use `openvino-tensorflow`, activate the following `virtualenv` to start using **OpenVINO™ integration with TensorFlow**.
+Activate the following `virtualenv` to start using **OpenVINO™ integration with TensorFlow**.

         source build_cmake/venv-tf-py3/bin/activate

-Alternatively, you can also install the TensorFlow and **OpenVINO™ integration with TensorFlow** outside of a `virtualenv`.
+Alternatively, you may install the TensorFlow and **OpenVINO™ integration with TensorFlow** outside of a `virtualenv`.
 The Python `whl` files are located in the `build_cmake/artifacts/` and `build_cmake/artifacts/tensorflow` directories, respectively.

 Verify that `openvino-tensorflow` is installed correctly:

     python3 -c "import tensorflow as tf; print('TensorFlow version: ',tf.__version__);\
                 import openvino_tensorflow; print(openvino_tensorflow.__version__)"

-This will produce something like this:
+This should produce an output like:

         TensorFlow version:  2.4.1
         OpenVINO integration with TensorFlow version: b'0.5.0'